To conserve and celebrate Hahndorf’s cultural, built and natural heritage.

 The Foundation has an Advisory Committee, consisting of:

-In July 2010, we are funding the 'Windows and Doors' project at the Hahndorf Academy.
+We funded the 'Windows and Doors' project at the Hahndorf Academy.
 This beautiful 153 year old heritage building has had multiple incarnations throughout its history, including a school, hospital, dentist and a betting shop, among many others.

 The Foundation is funding a series of vintage-inspired signs created for each room, accessible to the Academy's 80,000 visitors each year.
 Each sign will detail the room's uses over the building's lifetime, including fascinating anecdotes that bring its history to life for the visitor.